 August Macke and his wife Elisabeth were known for their hospitality while living in the home.
 The house was a meeting place for the Rhineland’s young art scene and the starting point for Macke’s unending participation in the politics of the art world which made him one of Expressionism's most important protagonists.

-Walter Gerhardt, Wolfgang und Helmut Macke, Walter Macke mit Lothar Erdmann und Elisabeth Erdmann Macke im Atlier, um 1918
+Walter Gerhardt, Wolfgang and Helmut Macke, Walter Macke with Lothar Erdmann and Elisabeth Erdmann Macke in the studio, around 1918

 After August Macke’s early death in the First World War, Elisabeth and the children lived in the house with her second husband, Lothar Erdmann, one of the closest friends of August Macke, until 1925 when the family moved to Berlin as required by Lothar’s job.
 The house was rented out except for the studio.
 In the 1930s Macke’s younger son Wolfgang lived in the house for a while as a university student.